Saturday, December 18, 2021

 In the same large bowl, pour in the tomatoes and hand-crush them, removing the hard center cores.
 Alternatively, use an immersion blender to chop the tomatoes.

-Add the crushed tomatoes to the pot along with the oregano, basil, and red pepper flakes.
+Add the crushed tomatoes and tomato paste to the pot along with the oregano, basil, and red pepper flakes.

 Season to taste with salt and pepper and simmer 30 minutes.